-- Attune: Next we began the lift and shift migration, creating in the process a best practices-based, secure, compliant infrastructure.
+- Implementation: Next we began the lift and shift migration, creating in the process a best practices-based, secure, compliant infrastructure.
 Specifically, we created what was in effect a global network transit center; and established standardization and separation of duties as well as security policies, controls and permissions in the new environment with service catalog.
 The service catalog allowed the energy company to standardize builds with security controls built in, encouraging best practices to be followed by default.

 Results and Benefits